 Warning!
 From 1 July 2017, if your total superannuation balance exceeds $1.6 million as at 30 June 2017, then you cannot make non-concessional contributions.
 See section and table later in this article, and SuperGuide article New $100,000 cap: Cut to non-concessional contributions cap

 Non-concessional contributions cap for 2017/2018 year, for 2016/2017 year and previous years

 *If you’re aged 65 or over, you must satisfy a work test to make super contributions (see SuperGuide article Over-65s work test: How does it operate again?).
 You cannot make voluntary super contributions after turning 75.
 For more information on the over-75 rule, see SuperGuide article Super contributions beyond the age of 75.

 Making a non-concessional contribution that is more than the annual non-concessional cap is known as a ‘bring forward’.
-The maximum bring forward for the 2016/2017 year, and for the 2015/2016 year is $540,000.
-When you contribute more than $180,000 in non-concessional contributions in one year, and you are under the age of 65, you automatically triggered the bring-forward rules for the following two years.
+The maximum bring forward for the 2017/2018 year is $300,000 (and for the 2016/2017 year is $540,000).
+For the 2017/2018 year, when you contribute more than $100,000 in non-concessional contributions in one year, and you are under the age of 65, you automatically trigger the bring-forward rules for the following two years.
 The ‘bring forward’ rules are not available to Australians aged 65 or over.

 Does the annual cap apply per couple, or per individual?